 Speeding remains one of the most common causes of severe and fatal automobile collisions in North Carolina.
 Even drunk driving and distracted driving collisions also tend to involve elements of speeding.

-Drivers who are negligent in ignoring marked speed limit signs not only put themselves in danger, but others as well.
+Negligent drivers who speed not only put themselves in danger, but also everyone around them.

 The Dangers of Speeding

-Speeding is dangerous and can put drivers, passengers and pedestrians all at danger.
-These dangers can include:
+Speeding can put drivers, passengers and pedestrians at risk.
+Possible consequences include:

 - Increased occurrence of rollovers, especially for bigger vehicles (SUVs, trucks & vans).